Galaktion Alpaidze: Great Patriotic War

 At the outbreak of war in June 1941, as a major Alpaidze was already the deputy commander of an artillery battalion of the 36th artillery regiment, Soviet 43rd army.
 He participated in the Battle of Moscow and defensive operations around the river Desna from August to October 1943.
 In that period he also became a member of the CPSU.
 In September 1943, Alpaidze took command over the 36th Artillery Regiment which by then was already merged to the 7th Guard Army.
 He and his regiment took part in the crossing of the Dnieper and from 1 to 8 October, repulsed dozens of attacks at the bridgehead of the river, destroying numerous German tanks, guns, armoured vehicles, troop carriers and one infantry battalion.
 Afterwards the regiment moved to the Battle of Romania and the Vienna Offensive.
-In March 1945 Major Alpaidze distinguished himself again during the Balaton Offensive when his newly assigned 972nd Artillery Regiment destroyed a number of German tanks and around 30 firing points, while at the same time suppressing six enemy artillery batteries.
+In March 1945 Major Alpaidze distinguished himself again during the Balaton Offensive when his newly assigned 972nd Artillery Regiment of the 113th Rifle Division destroyed a number of German tanks and around 30 firing points, while at the same time suppressing six enemy artillery batteries.
 On 11 March, on a single day, he got wounded a total of three times but still managed to coordinate and control the fire of his units.
 For courage and heroism in battle, Alpaidze was awarded the title Hero of the Soviet Union as well as the Order of Lenin on 28 April 1945.